TACC/benchpro/README.md

    - SWIFTsim-0.8.5
    - WRF-4.2

+In addition there are new applications being added.

 ## Getting Started

 The following steps will walk you through the basic usage of benchtool and should hopefully produce a small LAMMPS LJ-melt benchmark.
 Tested on Stampede2 and Frontera.

 ### Initial setup

-1 Download and validate setup:
+1 Download and validate benchtool:

 NOTE: some of the hardware info collection scripts require root priviledges, you can either run the permissions script below, or live with the warning.